Treatment of mental disorders: History

-Psychotherapy is a relatively new method used in treatment of mental disorders.
+Psychotherapy is a relatively new method used in the treatment of mental disorders.
 The practice of individual psychotherapy as a treatment of mental disorders is about 100 years old.
-Sigmund Freud (1856–1939) was the first one to introduce this concept in psychoanalysis.
+Sigmund Freud (1856–1939) was the first to introduce this concept in psychoanalysis.
 Cognitive behavioral therapy is a more recent therapy that was founded in the 1960s by Aaron T. Beck, an American psychiatrist.
 It is a more systematic and structured part of psychotherapy.
-It consist in helping the patient learn effective ways to overcome their problems and difficulties that causes them distress.
+It consists of helping the patient learn effective ways to overcome their problems and difficulties that cause them distress.
 Behavior therapy has its roots in experimental psychology.
 E.L.
 Thorndike and B.F.
-Skinner were among the first to work on behavior therapy.
+Skinner was among the first to work on behavior therapy.

 Convulsive therapy was introduced by Ladislas Meduna in 1934.
-He induced seizures through a series of injections, as a means to attempt to treat schizophrenia.
+He induced seizures through a series of injections as a means to attempt to treat schizophrenia.
 Meanwhile, in Italy, Ugo Cerletti substituted injections with electricity.
-Because of this substitution the new theory was called electroconvulsive therapy (ECT).
+Because of this substitution, the new theory was called electroconvulsive therapy (ECT).

-Beside psychotherapy, a wide range of medication is used in the treatment of mental disorders.
+Besides psychotherapy, a wide range of medications are used in the treatment of mental disorders.
 The first drugs used for this purpose were extracted from plants with psychoactive properties.
-Louis Lewin, in 1924, was the first one to introduce a classification of drugs and plants that had properties of this kind.
-The history of the medications used in mental disorders has developed a lot through years.
+Louis Lewin, in 1924, was the first to introduce a classification of drugs and plants that had properties of this kind.
+The history of the medications used in mental disorders has developed a lot over the years.
 The discovery of modern drugs prevailed during the 20th century.
-Lithium, a mood stabilizer, was discovered as a treatment of mania, by John F. Cade in 1949, "and Hammond (1871) used lithium bromide for 'acute mania with depression'".
+Lithium, a mood stabilizer, was discovered as a treatment of mania by John F. Cade in 1949, and Hammond (1871) used lithium bromide for 'acute mania with depression'".
 In 1937, Daniel Bovet and Anne-Marie Staub discovered the first antihistamine.
-In 1951 Paul Charpentier synthesized chlorpromazine an antipsychotic.
+In 1951, Paul Charpentier synthesized chlorpromazine an antipsychotic.